pepsinprozac88/lukemeredith_T1A3/docs/README.md

 ```
 !['Delete' code block](./delete_code.jpg)

 ### Additional Functions - Exit and 'Rescue'
+*(defined on lines 119 and 130 of supernotes.rb, respectively)*

-The functions are minor, providing a graceful way to exit the program via the final block of the integral case statement (using a simple `break` method), and a failsafe error message should any of the previous error handling methods fail to catch a disgraceful error, respectively.
+These functions are minor, providing a graceful way to exit the program via the final block of the integral case statement (using a simple `break` method), and a failsafe error message should any of the previous error handling methods fail to catch a disgraceful error, respectively.

 !['Additonal' code blocks](./exit_and_rescue.jpg)